twitter/typeahead.js/README.md

 #### jQuery#typeahead('setDatum', datum) **>>New<<**

-Sets the selected datum object of the typeahead. *If you are using `remote` data and want to initialize the typeahead value with some datum, you need to call this method.*  This method is preferred for initialization over the ` setQuery ` method, especially if the `restrictInputToDatum` option is used.
+Sets the selected datum object of the typeahead.
+This method is preferred for initialization over the `setQuery` method in case you have actual data record for the selected option.
+In case you have no record but want to initialize the text, then use the setQuery instead.

 **Example:**